swarren/hdmi-tester/README.txt

 Unfortunately, it looks like the Spartan6 PLLs can't run fast enough to generate the HDMI bit (not pixel) clock for a max-rate HDMI pixel clock (165MHz pixel clock -> 1650MHz bit clock).
-I'm investigating whether the SERDES block can run in DDR rather than SDR mode to work around this.
-Either way, this board is enough to prototype the idea.
+Still, this board is enough to prototype the idea.

 [1] http://www.scarabhardware.com/
 [2] http://www.scarabhardware.com/product/minispartan6-with-spartan-6-lx-25/